 - intending on leaving the U.S. after school ends.

 The F-1 visa application process costs a total of $360 and takes up to a year.
 The student's family may be able to live with him/her in the U.S. during school.
 But everyone needs to leave the U.S. no later than 60 days after school ends.

-In this article our Los Angeles immigration lawyers answer frequently-asked-questions about F-1 student visas in California.
+In this article, our California immigration lawyers answer frequently-asked-questions about F-1 student visas in California.
 Click on a topic to jump to that section.